 Tech Support

-If you are an KFSCIS student, faculty or staff and need technical support please feel free to contact us.
+If you are an SCIS student, faculty or staff and need technical support please feel free to contact us.

 request@cis.fiu.edu